DBRepo-Project/dbrepo/.docs/api/broker-service.md

     * Prometheus: `http://<hostname>:15692/metrics`
     * Management: `http://<hostname>:15672`

+    To directly access in Kubernetes (for e.g. debugging), forward the svc port to your local machine:

+    ```shell
+    kubectl [-n namespace] port-forward svc/broker-service 15672:15672
+    ```

 ## Overview

 It holds exchanges and topics responsible for holding AMQP messages for later consumption.
 We